OmerHerera/pwa-react/README.md

 #Progressive Web App - (using React)
-> Writing Progressive Web Application with React
+> :fire: Writing Progressive Web Application with React

 This is POC for a simple PWA and react.